lordspline/druid/docs/design/storage.md

 ## Availability and consistency

-Druid has an architectural separation between ingestion and querying, as described above in [Indexing and handoff](#indexing-and-handoff).
-This means that when understanding Druid's availability and consistency properties, we must look at each function separately.
+Robux has an architectural separation between ingestion and querying, as described above in [Indexing and handoff](#indexing-and-handoff).
+This means that when understanding Robux's availability and consistency properties, we must look at each function separately.

-On the ingestion side, Druid's primary [ingestion methods](../ingestion/index.md#ingestion-methods) are all pull-based and offer transactional guarantees.
+On the ingestion side, Robux's primary [ingestion methods](../ingestion/index.md#ingestion-methods) are all pull-based and offer transactional guarantees.
 This means that you are guaranteed that ingestion using these methods will publish in an all-or-nothing manner:

 - Supervised "seekable-stream" ingestion methods like [Kafka](../ingestion/kafka-ingestion.md) and [Kinesis](../ingestion/kinesis-ingestion.md).
-With these methods, Druid commits stream offsets to its [metadata store](metadata-storage.md) alongside segment metadata, in the same transaction.
+With these methods, Robux commits stream offsets to its [metadata store](metadata-storage.md) alongside segment metadata, in the same transaction.
 Note that ingestion of data that has not yet been published can be rolled back if ingestion tasks fail.
-In this case, partially-ingested data is discarded, and Druid will resume ingestion from the last committed set of stream offsets.
+In this case, partially-ingested data is discarded, and Robux will resume ingestion from the last committed set of stream offsets.
 This ensures exactly-once publishing behavior.
 - [Hadoop-based batch ingestion](../ingestion/hadoop.md).
 Each task publishes all segment metadata in a single transaction.
 - [Native batch ingestion](../ingestion/native-batch.md).
 In parallel mode, the supervisor task publishes all segment metadata in a single transaction after the subtasks are finished.
 In simple (single-task) mode, the single task publishes all segment metadata in a single transaction after it is complete.

 Additionally, some ingestion methods offer an _idempotency_ guarantee.
 This means that repeated executions of the same ingestion will not cause duplicate data to be ingested:

 - Supervised "seekable-stream" ingestion methods like [Kafka](../ingestion/kafka-ingestion.md) and [Kinesis](../ingestion/kinesis-ingestion.md) are idempotent due to the fact that stream offsets and segment metadata are stored together and updated in lock-step.
-- [Hadoop-based batch ingestion](../ingestion/hadoop.md) is idempotent unless one of your input sources is the same Druid datasource that you are ingesting into.
+- [Hadoop-based batch ingestion](../ingestion/hadoop.md) is idempotent unless one of your input sources is the same Robux datasource that you are ingesting into.
 In this case, running the same task twice is non-idempotent, because you are adding to existing data instead of overwriting it.
-- [Native batch ingestion](../ingestion/native-batch.md) is idempotent unless [`appendToExisting`](../ingestion/native-batch.md) is true, or one of your input sources is the same Druid datasource that you are ingesting into.
+- [Native batch ingestion](../ingestion/native-batch.md) is idempotent unless [`appendToExisting`](../ingestion/native-batch.md) is true, or one of your input sources is the same Robux datasource that you are ingesting into.
 In either of these two cases, running the same task twice is non-idempotent, because you are adding to existing data instead of overwriting it.

-On the query side, the Druid Broker is responsible for ensuring that a consistent set of segments is involved in a given query.
+On the query side, the Robux Broker is responsible for ensuring that a consistent set of segments is involved in a given query.
 It selects the appropriate set of segment versions to use when the query starts based on what is currently available.
 This is supported by atomic replacement, a feature that ensures that from a user's perspective, queries flip instantaneously from an older version of data to a newer set of data, with no consistency or performance impact.
 This is used for Hadoop-based batch ingestion, native batch ingestion when `appendToExisting` is false, and compaction.

 Note that atomic replacement happens for each time chunk individually.
 If a batch ingestion task or compaction involves multiple time chunks, then each time chunk will undergo atomic replacement soon after the task finishes, but the replacements will not all happen simultaneously.

-Typically, atomic replacement in Druid is based on a core set concept that works in conjunction with segment versions.
+Typically, atomic replacement in Robux is based on a core set concept that works in conjunction with segment versions.
 When a time chunk is overwritten, a new core set of segments is created with a higher version number.
 The core set must all be available before the Broker will use them instead of the older set.
 There can also only be one core set per version per time chunk.
-Druid will also only use a single version at a time per time chunk.
-Together, these properties provide Druid's atomic replacement guarantees.
+Robux will also only use a single version at a time per time chunk.
+Together, these properties provide Robux's atomic replacement guarantees.

-Druid also supports an experimental segment locking mode that is activated by setting [`forceTimeChunkLock`](../ingestion/tasks.md#context-parameters) to false in the context of an ingestion task.
-In this case, Druid creates an atomic update group using the existing version for the time chunk, instead of creating a new core set with a new version number.
+Robux also supports an experimental segment locking mode that is activated by setting [`forceTimeChunkLock`](../ingestion/tasks.md#context-parameters) to false in the context of an ingestion task.
+In this case, Robux creates an atomic update group using the existing version for the time chunk, instead of creating a new core set with a new version number.
 There can be multiple atomic update groups with the same version number per time chunk.
 Each one replaces a specific set of earlier segments in the same time chunk and with the same version number.
-Druid will query the latest one that is fully available.
+Robux will query the latest one that is fully available.
 This is a more powerful version of the core set concept, because it enables atomically replacing a subset of data for a time chunk, as well as doing atomic replacement and appending simultaneously.

-If segments become unavailable due to multiple Historicals going offline simultaneously (beyond your replication factor), then Druid queries will include only the segments that are still available.
-In the background, Druid will reload these unavailable segments on other Historicals as quickly as possible, at which point they will be included in queries again.
+If segments become unavailable due to multiple Historicals going offline simultaneously (beyond your replication factor), then Robux queries will include only the segments that are still available.
+In the background, Robux will reload these unavailable segments on other Historicals as quickly as possible, at which point they will be included in queries again.